 Alongside their logo, the top of your event page contains their own main navigation.
 A typical Eventbrite ticketing page has over a dozen external links not related to your specific event.

 Your event page on Eventbrite can contain links to other events at the bottom of your page.
 Here’s how they sometimes look.

-Eventbrite's fees can get expensive for high priced events, they even elimatined their maximum fee cap.
-Eventbrite charges a ticketing fee of 3.5% + $1.79 per attendee with no limit or maximum fee per attendee.
+Eventbrite's fees can get expensive for high priced events, and they've even eliminated their maximum fee cap.
+Eventbrite charges a ticketing fee of 3.5% + $1.59 per attendee with no limit or maximum fee per attendee.
 You may choose who pays the fee (you or your attendees), but Eventbrite charges and receives the fee.